denyskryvytskyi/denyskryvytskyi.github.io/_posts/2022-06-09-event-system.md

 image: event-system/preview.png
 ---

-Event system is one of the engine's core subsystem since we need to transfer data between different subsystems.
+Event system is one of the engine core subsystem since we need to transfer data between different subsystems.

 I was thinking about making non-blocking event system with queue feature and flexibility of use.